-Penalties for late or non-submission

-The scale of penalties agreed by the board of examiners in relation to late submission of assessed items is set out below.
+Penalties for late or non-submission The scale of penalties agreed by the board of examiners in relation to late submission of assessed HISTORY OXFORD Content © History Faculty, University of Oxford (2018) MSt in Medieval Studies Handbook version: 1.0, October 2018 items is set out below.
 Details of the circumstances in which such penalties might apply can be found in the Examination Regulations (Regulations for the Conduct of University Examinations, Part 14.)

-Late submission Penalty

-Up to one day (including submitted on the -1 mark

-day but after the deadline) (- 1 percentage point)

-Each additional day (note that each -1 mark

-weekend day counts as a full day for the (- 1 percentage point)

-purposes of mark deductions)

-Max. deducted marks up to 2 weeks late -14 marks

-(- 14 percentage points)

-More than 2 weeks late Fail

-Penalties for over-length work and departure from approved titles or subject-matter

-The Board has agreed the following tariff of marks to be deducted for over-length work:

-Dissertation Extended Essay Penalty 1-500 words over 1-250 words over -1 mark 501-1000 words over 251-500 words over -2 marks 1001-1500 words over 501-750 words over -3 marks Each further 500 words over Each further 250 words over -1 mark Up to a maximum of -10

-3.5 Progression rules and classification conventions

-Qualitative descriptors of Distinction, Pass, Fail classifications

-For qualitative descriptors please consult the mark banding descriptions in section 3.2 above.

-Final outcome rules

-In assessing a candidate's overall performance the examiners will weigh the elements as follows: 20 per cent for each Option Paper essay; 20 per cent for the Palaeography / Codicology assessment; and 40 per cent for the dissertation.

-Marks of 50 or better in at least two elements, one of which will normally be the dissertation, are required for a Pass, provided that the average mark across all elements does not fall below 50, and that an agreed mark of 45 or lower in any of the elements of the examination counts as failure and cannot be compensated for by other marks.
-Leading marks of 70 in at least two elements, one of which would normally be the dissertation, are required for a Distinction, provided that the average mark does not normally fall below 70.
+Late submission Penalty Up to one day (including submitted on the day but after the deadline) -1 mark (- 1 percentage point) Each additional day (note that each weekend day counts as a full day for the purposes of mark deductions) -1 mark (- 1 percentage point) Max. deducted marks up to 2 weeks late -14 marks (- 14 percentage points) More than 2 weeks late Fail Penalties for over-length work and departure from approved titles or subject-matter The Board has agreed the following tariff of marks to be deducted for over-length work: Dissertation Extended Essay Penalty 1-500 words over 1-250 words over -1 mark 501-1000 words over 251-500 words over -2 marks 1001-1500 words over 501-750 words over -3 marks Each further 500 words over Each further 250 words over -1 mark Up to a maximum of -10 3.7 Progression rules and classification conventions Qualitative descriptors of Distinction, Pass, Merit and Fail classifications For qualitative descriptors please consult the mark banding descriptions in section 3.6 above.
+Final outcome rules In assessing a candidate's overall performance the examiners will weigh the assessment elements as follows: - 20% for each Option paper - 20% for the Palaeography / Codicology assessment - 40% for the dissertation Marks of 50 or better in at least two elements, one of which will normally be the dissertation, are required for a Pass, provided that the average mark across all elements does not fall below 50, and that an agreed mark of 45 or lower in any of the elements of the examination counts as failure and cannot be compensated for by other marks.
+For a Merit, the following criteria must be met:

+- Leading marks of 65 in at least two elements, one of which would normally be the dissertation - An average mark of 65 or more across all elements For a Distinction, the following criteria must be met:

+- Leading marks of 70 in at least two elements, one of which would normally be the dissertation - An average mark of 70 or more across all elements Merit classifications were introduced for the 2018/19 academic year, and are intended to reflect strong performance throughout the year by candidates who have not met the requirements for a Distinction.
 Review of marks and classification are not mechanical processes, and in their final meeting the panel of examiners shall be bound solely by their academic judgement.
-Candidates who have initially failed any element of the examination will not be eligible for the award of a Distinction.
-Where appropriate the examiners will take account of external factors (such as a candidate's illness) if notified by the candidate's college through the proper channels of such circumstances.
+Candidates who have initially failed any element of the examination will not be eligible for the award of a Distinction or Merit.
+Where appropriate examiners will take account of external factors (such as a candidate's illness) if notified by the candidate's college through the proper channels of such circumstances.
+Progression rules Not applicable.

-Progression rules

-Not applicable.